 Everybody appreciates the agility and elasticity of the public cloud, however, there are also large amounts of legacy apps that simply don’t move easily to the public cloud.
 This means that up until now, the Hybrid Cloud choir has been singing their ‘happily ever after’ song.

-These activities will benefit you on the long term
+These activities will benefit you in the long-term

 - Common security and governance framework.
 Regardless of the clouds you use, you should enforce the same security and governance principles.